ethanlindley/ByteArray.py/README.md

 # PyBuffer
-A very simple script for writing and reading bytes
+A very simple script for writing and reading bytes.

+This is my first project using Python.